Subgeometrically ergodic autoregressions with autoregressive conditional heteroskedasticity: Introduction

-In this paper we consider subgeometric ergodicity of autoregressive models with autoregressive conditional heteroskedasticity (ARCH; \citealp{engle1982autoregressive}).
+In this paper we consider subgeometric (specifically, polynomial) ergodicity of autoregressive models with autoregressive conditional heteroskedasticity (ARCH; \citealp{engle1982autoregressive}).
 The previous works on subgeometrically ergodic autoregressions listed above only considered the case of independent and identically distributed (IID) errors, and allowing for conditionally heteroskedastic errors considerably widens the scope of potential applications.
 This is particularly important in applications using economic and financial time series data.
 In the subgeometrically ergodic AR\textendash ARCH models we consider, the conditional mean is similar to the (homoskedastic) AR models already considered in \citet{meitz2022subgear}.
 The precise model formulation will be given and motivated further in Section 2, but we already note that the models we consider accommodate for behavior similar to a unit root process for large values of the observed series but almost no restrictions are placed on their dynamics for moderate values of the observed series.
 The conditional variance is allowed to follow a rather general nonlinear ARCH process.
-In our main result, we show that the considered AR\textendash ARCH processes are, under appropriate conditions, subgeometrically ergodic at a polynomial rate (details of polynomial ergodicity and polynomial rates will be discussed later).
+In our main result, we show that the considered AR\textendash ARCH processes are, under appropriate conditions, subgeometrically ergodic at a polynomial rate;{} the convergence rate of $\beta$-mixing coefficients and finiteness of certain moments are also obtained (for details, see Section 3.2).

 The inclusion of ARCH (instead of IID) errors considerably complicates the proofs of (sub)geometric ergodicity of nonlinear autoregressions.
 Papers considering subgeometric ergodicity of homoskedastic autoregressions were already listed above.
 Geometric ergodicity of nonlinear autoregressive models with ARCH (or generalized ARCH) errors has previously been considered by numerous authors; see, e.g., \citet{cline2004stability}, Meitz and Saikkonen (2008, 2010), and the many references therein.
 Compared to these two strands of previous literature, the combination of the subgeometrically ergodic type of nonlinear dynamics in the conditional mean with ARCH errors leads to additional complications in the proofs.
 To appropriately separate these two sources of dynamics we make use of a (relatively unknown) extension of Bernoulli\textquoteright s inequality due to \citet{FeffermanShapiro1972} (combined with Young's inequality), and to control terms arising due to conditional heteroskedasticity we devise a special matrix norm that is of a more complicated type than the norms typically used when analysing the stability of nonlinear time series models.